V1Soft/textbasedgame/README.md

 # textbasedgame
-An RPG-ish text-based game that currently lacks a title
+An RPG-ish text-based game that currently lacks a title.
+This was originally a learning excercise, but now it's become something insanely stupid--but development continues.
 [Status: Active Development]

 Run textbasedgame.py to play.